Bill could increase penalties if drivers don't slow down, move over when driving by roadside workers

 If people violate the Slow Down and Move Over law right now, the fine is $200.

-If the bill passes during the legislative session, the fines will increase from $500 to over $1,000.
+If Stucky's bill passes, the fines will increase from $500 to over $1,000.
 It would also allow the court to suspend a person's drivers license, increase the penalty for causing injury to a Class A misdemeanor and allows for possible jail time.

 Stucky filed this bill to increase awareness and encourage drivers to be more aware of individuals working on major highways.